 Alternative to Yas Waterworld – Warner Brothers Abu Dhabi

 If you’re not a fan of waterparks, this makes a great alternative.
 It’s also great in the summer as Warner Brothers Abu Dhabi is an indoor theme park.
 Another billion-dollar attraction!
 Spotting a theme here?
 This amazing theme park features six different lands for you to explore.
 Again great if you have children or just want a fun day out.
-It’s especially popular with comic book fans due to their Batman and Superman themed wings!
-You can buy your tickets via their website.
+It’s especially popular with comic book fans due to their Batman and Superman-themed wings!
+You can buy your tickets for entry here.

 Activity 2 – Sheikh Zayed Grand Mosque

 The best time to visit Sheikh Zayed Grand Mosque is an hour before sunset as you’ll get the beautiful day time photos and the stunning sunset photos.
 You can visit the mosque for free and even the official tour is free too.
 Just pick up your ticket from the tourist office.
 You can pre-book them online to avoid the queues.
 I highly recommend taking the tour as you’ll learn about the construction and get to see inside the main prayer hall.
 The tour takes approximately 45 minutes.
-For more information, this is the official website.
+To book your visit, do it via the official website here